j-heffernan/ii/about.md

 ---
-layout: page
+layout: default
 title: about me
 permalink: /about/
 ---

-Hi, I am Julie Heffernan, a developer designer (who works on the web) based in COnnecticut.
+Hi, I am Julie Heffernan, a developer designer (who works on the web) based in Connecticut.
 Graduated from Quinnipiac University in Hamden, CT with a Master's in Interactive Communications.

 I am a freelancer and currently am working on a couple projects.
 My preference is serving with Php and Ruby based stacks and also love to work